A Place to Start: Wander Creek Book One

 Jerome Monroe held out his hand and she accepted it.
 “It’s nice to see you again,” he said.
 “Can we sit down and talk?”

-As she had hoped, Jerome Monroe laughed.
-She had broken the ice, and with that accomplished, Abby sat down opposite him and waited for him to tell his story.
+As she hoped, Jerome Monroe laughed.
+She had broken the ice, and with that accomplished, she sat down opposite him and waited for him to explain himself.

 Pre-Order A Place to Start